Gino Bramieri: Biography

 Bramieri was born in Milan, Italy, into a humble family.
-He made his stage debut in 1943, with the prose company in prose of Egisto Olivieri.
+He made his stage debut in 1943 with the prose company in prose by Egisto Olivieri.
 He later graduated in accountancy at night school.
-In 1948 he got married and had a son.
-Bramieri's career was launched by Erminio Macario, who entered him in his revue company in 1949.
+In 1948, he got married and had a son.
+Bramieri's career was launched by Erminio Macario, who entered him into his revue company in 1949.
 In his career, he has performed together with many prominent Italian comedians and actors, including Franco and Ciccio, Peppino De Filippo, Aldo Fabrizi, Ave Ninchi, Nino Taranto, Raimondo Vianello, Renato Rascel, and Totò.
 His career in television reached its apex in the 1960s–1970s, with RAI television shows such as Tigre contro tigre, Il signore ha suonato?, E noi qui and others; in the 1980s, he conducted a show named after him, the Gino Bramieri show (aka G.B.
 Show).

-He died of cancer at the age of 67, and was buried in Milan's Cimitero Monumentale.
+He died of cancer at the age of 67 and was buried in Milan's Cimitero Monumentale.

-A street of Milan (district of Porta Nuova) as well as an avenue in Rome (in the Pineto city park) have been renamed in his honour.
+A street in Milan (district of Porta Nuova), and an avenue in Rome (in the Pineto city park) have been renamed in his honour.